radzionc/increaser/prompts/context.md

 ## Focus

-The "Focus" page features a section for setting a break between work sessions ranging from 5 to 30 minutes, with an option to set an unlimited break.
-Break duration is automatically suggested based on the user's work session duration.
-The user can enable automatic blocks that will start after a work session if the current work block does not exceed 90 minutes.
-When the user has worked for more than 90 minutes, it's time to take an "unlimited" break.
+Users can set breaks between work sessions ranging from 5 to 30 minutes, or choose an unlimited break.
+Break durations are suggested automatically based on the length of the previous work session.
+Users can enable automatic work blocks that start after a break if the total work time does not exceed 90 minutes.
+After working for more than 90 minutes, it's recommended to take an 'unlimited' break.

 Increaser advocates structuring work into 90-minute blocks to improve focus and productivity.
 Each block includes work sessions with breaks of no more than 15 minutes.

 Next, the "Focus" page displays an interface for starting a work session—a focus launcher.
-First, the user can select a project.
+First, the user can select a project (required).
 Then, they can select a task (optional).
 If a project is selected, tasks will be filtered based on the assigned project.
 If no project is selected, all tasks will be displayed.
 To start a session, the user has to select either a task or a project.
 The user can also create a project or a task directly from the focus launcher.
 Project options are sorted based on the user's weekly goal completion, prompting the user to work on projects that are behind schedule.
 Below the project selector, the user can see an overview of how much they have worked on a project this week.
 If they have a goal to work more or less on that project, they will also see a visual representation of how much they have worked compared to their goal and their progress relative to the current weekday.
 The user can change or set those goals on the "Time planning" page.

 If they forget to start a focus session and have already been working for some time, they can change the session start time on the focus launcher so that Increaser will track the time they worked before launching a session.
 During a focus session, the user can create, update, or delete tasks for the current focus project directly from the focus session interface.